 Saturday: 9.00am to 7.00pm

-Where the Port has been advised 24 hours in advance of a Tangihanga occurring at the Whareroa Marae, and where pile driving activities at the Butters Landing/Bunker wharf area are demonstrated to be above 50 dB LAeq, the consent holder will cease pile driving activities at this location for three (3) days.
+Where the consent holder has been advised 24 hours in advance of a Tangihanga occurring at the Whareroa Marae, and where pile driving activities at the Butters Landing/Bunker wharf area are demonstrated to be above 50 dB LAeq, the consent holder will cease pile driving activities at this location for three (3) days.

 Advice Note: the consent holder has offered condition 7.9 to respect tikanga regarding tangihanga and agrees to be bound by it pursuant to the Augier principle.